ruipeterpan/cos598d_sp24/README.md

 - Run each task for 40 iterations (40 minibatches of data).
 Discard the timings of the first iteration and report the average time per iteration for the remaining iterations for each task (2(a), 2(b), 3).
 To time your code, see [this](https://realpython.com/python-timer/).
 - In the context of the [PyTorch Distributed [VLDB '18]](https://arxiv.org/pdf/2006.15704.pdf) paper, reason about the difference (or the lack of difference) among different setups.
 - Comment on the scalability of distributed ML based on your results.
+- [Optinal] If you chose to do task 4,
 - Provide any implementation details.
 - Code for each task should be in different directories: `task2a`, `task2b`, and `task3`.
 - All your code that requires PyTorch distributed should be runnable using the following command: